-Vassia Stoilov, Program Manager, Africa
+Dr. Vassia Stoilov, Senior Program Manager, Africa

-Stoilov has also worked for the Organization for Security and Cooperation in Europe; the Bulgarian Parliament; and the Bulgarian Ministry of Foreign Affairs.
+Stoilov has also worked for the Organization for Security and Co-operation in Europe, the Bulgarian Parliament and the Bulgarian Ministry of Foreign Affairs.
 She was an adjunct professor at American University and has published on election administration topics in a variety of publications.

 Stoilov holds a doctorate in public administration and a master’s degree in international peace and conflict from American University’s School of Public Affairs and School of International Service, respectively.
-She also has a bachelor’s degree in business administration from American University in Bulgaria.
+She also holds a bachelor’s degree in business administration from American University in Bulgaria.